Architecture of Africa: Madagascar

 The Southeast Asian origins of the first settlers of Madagascar are reflected in the island's architecture, typified by rectangular dwellings topped with peaked roofs and often built on short stilts.
 Coastal dwellings, generally made of plant materials, are more like those of East Africa; those of the central highlands tend to be constructed in cob or brick.
 The introduction of brick-making, by European missionaries in the 19th century, led to the emergence of a distinctly Malagasy architectural style that blends the norms of traditional wooden aristocratic homes with European details.

 In the mid-2nd millennium CE, the megalithic funerary monuments of Madagascar were constructed amid the emergent period of the Merina Kingdom.
 Some of the megaliths remain utilized by Malagasy-speakers for funerary practices (e.g., ceremony of turning the dead) in present-day.

 Namibia

 The fortress of ǁKhauxaǃnas, built by the Oorlam in southeastern Namibia, included a wall that was 700 m in length and 2 m in height.
 It was built with stone slabs and displays features of both the Zimbabwean and Transvaal-Free-State styles of stone construction.

 South Africa

 Sotho-Tswana

 Sotho–Tswana architecture represents the other stone-building tradition of southern Africa, centered in the transvaal, highveld north and south of the Vaal.
 Numerous large stonewalled enclosures and stone-house foundations have been found in the region.
 Tswana, the capital of the Kwena (ruler), was a stone-walled town as large as the capital of Eastern Lunda.

-The Tswana lived in city states with stone walls and complex sociopolitical structures that they built in the 1300s or earlier.
+At sites such as Kweneng' Ruins, the Tswana lived in city states with stone walls and complex sociopolitical structures that they built in the 1300s or earlier.
 These cities had populations of up to 20,000 people, which at the time rivalled Cape Town in size.